 Through 1990, Nawaz campaigned for the general election as chief of the Islami Jamhoori Ittehad (IJI).
 This photo shows Nawaz Sharif, Khaqan Abbasi and Sheikh Rashid responding to IJI supporters' slogans at a big public meeting in Murree.

 Hussain says: "Sharif became the prime minister for the first time in 1991 as leader of a right wing alliance known as Islami Jamhoori Ittehad (IJI) put together by the military."

 "But he soon fell foul with President Ghulam Ishaq Khan as he wanted to accumulate total power.
 The power struggle led to his fall.
 A soft coup forced both the president and the prime minister to resign."

 Hussain says, "Sharif could not complete both his terms because of his confrontation with other pillars of the state in the first term with the president and in the second with the military.
 Ironically, it was the same military which was responsible for his political rise."

 Nawaz was first elected as Pakistan’s prime minister on November 1, 1990.
 Hussain says, "Shari's victory in the 1991 election against the PPP is owed largely to support from the civil and military leadership."

 "IJI was created and financed by the ISI — that was confirmed by a Supreme Court ruling in the Asghar Khan case ruling.
 The military was not prepared to allow the PPP back in the power after the ouster of her first government."

-During his tenure, Mr Sharif announced his nuclear policy, which aimed at continuing the development of nuclear technology to meet the country’s energy needs.
+During his tenure, Nawaz announced his nuclear policy, which aimed at continuing the development of nuclear technology to meet the country’s energy needs.
 He also initiated plans for Pakistan’s first mass road network, the Motorway.